VirtusLab/bazel-steward/docs/index.md

 # Basic Setup

+## On CI

-To get started quickly, setup a new GitHub Actions workflow in your repository.
+To get started quickly, set up a new GitHub Actions workflow in your repository.

 Create a file at  `.github/workflows/` with this content:
 ```yaml